 School site governance teams may establish their own start time on an annual basis, provided that deviations from the district schedule of early/late starting times shall not result in additional expense to the District.
-Requested changes for the following year shall be submitted to the appropriate assistant superintendent, School Services Division, by February 1.
+Requested changes for the following year shall be submitted to the appropriate division head, by February 1.